Test of Variables of Attention: Testing

-For individuals between the ages of 4–5, the T.O.V.A test is 10.9 minutes long, while for older individuals the test lasts 21.6 minutes.
-The test may be presented as either a Visual or Auditory test, but both measure the same variables.
+For individuals between the ages of 4 and 5, the T.O.V.A test is 10.9 minutes long, while for older individuals the test lasts 21.6 minutes.
+The test may be presented as either a visual or auditory test, but both measure the same variables.
 During the first section of the test, the objective is to measure attention during a boring task.
 For adults, this section is 10.8 minutes long and the non-target is presented 3.5 times for every 1 time a target is presented.
 The second section of the test is a measure of attention while attending to a stimulating task (target frequent).
 This section is also 10.8 minutes long and the target is presented 3.5 times for every 1 time a non-target is presented.

 ADHD has three sub-types: Inattentive, hyperactive, or combined.
 The T.O.V.A test can test for each of these sub-types of ADHD.
 When the subject responds to a "non-target" it is noted as an error of commission, or impulsive.
 During the second half of the test, the inability for the subject to inhibit themselves is measured (error of omission).
 If the subject responds too frequently, they may be diagnosed with the hyperactivity type.
 If the subject displays both types of errors (commission and omission), they may be diagnosed with the combined type of ADHD.

 The visual T.O.V.A. uses two simple geometric figures and involves clicking the micro switch when the person taking the test sees the target figure and not clicking when it's the non-target figure.
 The visual T.O.V.A. may be presented in several different ways, but the most common test displays the target as a square with a second but smaller square inside of it near the upper border.
 The non-target is a square with the smaller square near the lower border.

 The auditory test is the same process.
 The test taker clicks when they hear the target, which is presented as a single tone, usually "G" above "Middle C" (392.0 Hz).
 The test taker should inhibit their response when the non-target is presented, which is usually the tone of "Middle C" (261.6 Hz).

 The test is monochromatic, non-sequential, language and culturally independent.
 It is presented in both clinical and screening versions.
 The clinical version is used by health professionals and assistants.
 The screening version has no diagnostic terms and is used by school-based professionals.